 Accomplice is one of the more underrated bars on the Westside, and its Mar Vista location is an ideal middle ground when neither of you really want drive more than 15 minutes outside Venice and Santa Monica for this.
 The cocktails at this modern bar are great, and when you get hungry, you can order from Little Fatty, the solid Taiwanese spot next door.
 They’ll serve you right at the bar.

 Is it weird taking someone you direct messaged on Instagram to a dive bar?
 Probably not any weirder than any other bar.
 But when you simply want to make things more comfortable, go to Crawfords.
 The tiny dive in Historic Filipino has been around for a few years, and has become one of the most reliable bars in the city.
 You always know what you’re going to get here - good beer, affordable prices, a few games of Buck Hunter in the corner, and a hot chicken sandwich you’re absolutely finishing in front of your date.

-Plan + Check is one of LA’s ultimate first date spots, for several reasons - starting with the food.
-Their pickle plate gets you four different housemade pickles for $7, and if you’re looking for an ice breaker because the other person hasn’t talked yet, ordering a pickle plate out loud with confidence will likely do the trick.
+Plan Check is one of LA’s ultimate first date spots, for several reasons - starting with the food.
+Their pickle plate gets you four different house-made pickles for $7, and if you’re looking for an ice breaker because the other person hasn’t talked yet, ordering a pickle plate out loud with confidence will likely do the trick.
 Also, they have one of our favorite burgers in the city.
-Couple that with good drinks and a modern space right on Ocean Avenue, and you’ll have a nice solo stroll down Palisades Park afterwards.
+Couple that with good drinks and a modern space right on Ocean Ave., and you’ll have a nice solo stroll down Palisades Park afterwards.